reactjs/react.dev/content/docs/lists-and-keys.md

 You can build collections of elements and [include them in JSX](/docs/introducing-jsx.html#embedding-expressions-in-jsx) using curly braces `{}`.

 Below, we loop through the `numbers` array using the JavaScript [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function.
-We return an `<li>` element for each item.
+We return an `<li />` element for each item.
 Finally, we assign the resulting array of elements to `listItems`:

 ```javascript{2-4}
 const numbers = [1, 2, 3, 4, 5];